yoelplutchok/nyc-asthma-failure-map/docs/METHODOLOGY.md

 ## Geographic Unit

-We use **UHF 42 neighborhoods**—the standard geography for NYC health data.
+I use **UHF 42 neighborhoods**, which is the standard geography for NYC health data.
 This divides the city into 42 neighborhoods that balance granularity with statistical reliability.

 ## Bivariate Classification